Cleansing Your Skin Isn’t Just About Getting Rid Of Dirt

 Removing that invisible layer of dead skin also helps smooth out fine lines and wrinkles.
 Dead skin tugs at the tissues around it and makes wrinkles deeper.
 Removing that dead skin reduces the tension on your skin so wrinkles and creases fade away.

 And just because you are a teenager or a young adult, that doesn’t mean that you don’t need to lighten wrinkles and creases in your skin.
-Various kinds of creepy crawlies, such as the microscopic mite known as Demodex folliculorum, like to lurk in creases and wrinkles in your skin.
+Various kinds of creepy crawlies, such as the microscopic mite known as Demodex folliculorum4, like to lurk in creases and wrinkles in your skin.
 When your skin gets either a little too dry or a little too oily, this mite is activated in your skin, either to consume dry flakes of skin or to consume excess oil in your skin.

-All that crawling around in your skin—as many as 100 mites per square inch of skin—irriates your pores.
+All that crawling around in your skin—as many as 100 mites per square inch of skin—irritates your pores.
 The skin on the sides of your pores dies and flakes and blocks the pore at the same time the sebaceous gland at the base of the pore starts making more oil.
 The result is a whitehead that can oxidize to form a blackhead or that can become infected and form a pimple.
 One of the most important reasons to cleanse your skin is to get the parasites off your skin.
 Just don’t work too hard at pest control.

 Cleansing Too Much Can Cause As Many Problems As Not Cleansing Enough.

 You don’t need to cleanse your skin 10 times a day.
 Or even 5 times a day.
-Unless something occurs like getting hit with a pie in the face, you only need to cleanse your skin once or at most twice a day.
+Unless something occurs like getting hit with a pie in the face, you only need to cleanse your skin once or at most twice a day5.
 And you never need to rub and scrub vigorously to getting anything off or out of your skin.
 Use your fingers, not a washcloth, and never, ever rub your skin red.

 Why not wash more than twice a day?
 The problem with washing too often or too hard or with detergents and soaps that are too harsh is that they don’t just cleanse skin, they can kill it.
 Those little flakes of dead skin can flop and flap and land in your pores.
-And when flakes of skin block your pores, acne blemishes quickly follow.
+And when flakes of skin block your pores6, acne blemishes quickly follow.

 Cleansing your skin isn’t rocket science, and you don’t have to wade through the thousands of skin care products on the market to choose the right one.
 We have found that Exposed Skin Care is what works for us, and even if doesn’t work for you, it comes with a one-year money-back guarantee.